SAP-archive/cloud-cf-furnitureshop-documentation/Optional-Exercise-Git/README.md

 with other developers.

 1. Add a new commit to the `master` branch:
-    1. Select the **git-tutorial** folder and right click on the folder.
+    1. Right click on the project folder.

     1. Select **New**, select **File**, name the file `style.css`